-On Feb 28, 2022, the court approved ApplianceSmart's plan for reorganization (the "Plan"), discharging ApplianceSmart of certain debts according to the Plan resulting in the Company recording a gain of approximately \$11.4 million, which includes a write-off or adjustment of approximately \$11.5 million on the settlement of debts and other liabilities, offset by payments subject to the bankruptcy that were not included as debtor-in-possession liabilities of approximately \$149,000.
+On Feb 28, 2022, the United States Bankruptcy Court for the Southern District of New York approved ApplianceSmart's plan for reorganization (the "Plan"), discharging ApplianceSmart of certain debts according to the Plan resulting in the Company recording a gain of approximately \$11.4 million, which includes a write-off or adjustment of approximately \$11.5 million on the settlement of debts and other liabilities, offset by payments subject to the bankruptcy that were not included as debtor-in-possession liabilities of approximately \$149,000.
 As of April 1, 2022, the Company has ceased operations at its one existing location, and is in the process of winding down operations, which will be immaterial to the financial statements.